mitchwadair/tesjs/doc/express_integration.md

 const myMiddleware = require('my-middleware'); //a fake middleware for example const TES = require('tesjs');

-// Create an Express app which uses the express.json() middleware const app = express() app.use(TES.ignoreInMiddleware(myMiddleware)); //pass the middleware you want to ignore TESjs to the TES.ignoreInMiddleware middleware app.get('/', (req, res) => {
+// Create an Express app which uses the myMiddleware middleware const app = express() app.use(TES.ignoreInMiddleware(myMiddleware)); //pass the middleware you want to ignore TESjs to the TES.ignoreInMiddleware middleware app.get('/', (req, res) => {